 The employing/contracting organisation will normally have asked for, and received, advice from us on how to manage the concern with the practitioner.
 As part of that process they will have been told about the assessments and other interventions available and will have then decided to request an assessment.

-Requests for assessment are considered by our Intervention Consideration Group in line with our published policy and a formal decision to approve or decline the request will then be issued.
+Requests for assessment are considered by our Intervention Consideration Group in line with our published policy and a formal decision to accept or decline the request will then be issued.
 We need the agreement of both the employing/contracting organisation and the practitioner before we can consider such a request.

 Clinical Performance Assessment